Cardio-AI/cmr-domain-adaptation/README.md

 Overview:
 --------
-Figure of the final pipeline
+This repository splits the source code into interactive notebooks (/notebooks), python source modules (/src) and the experiment related files such as the experiment configs  (/reports).

+Each experiment includes the following artefacts:
+- One text logfile per experiment for all runtime specific information.
+- Three tensorboard logfiles per training to keep track of the trainings, evaluation and visual output progress.
+- One dataframe as abstraction layer, which orchestrated the dicom files for each experiment.
+- One config file, which collected the experiment setup such as the experiment name, the experiment-specific paths and the preprocessing-, model- and trainings-hyperparameters.
+- One model graph description as json file and one h5 checkpoint file with the best performing model weights.

+The tensorflow model and layer definitions are within /src/models.
+The transformation layer is built on the neuron project, which is also part of the current Voxelmorph approach (https://github.com/voxelmorph/voxelmorph).

-Use the Notebooks to interact with the python functions within the src directories.
+Use the Notebooks to interact (train, predict or evaluate) with the python functions.

 Project Structure
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like 'make environment' or 'make requirement' ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like 'make environment' ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── metadata       <- Excel and csv files with additional metadata are stored here